skrub-data/notes/pipe.md

 # Applying some transformations

-The pipeline is instantiated with a dataset so we can get the previews
+The pipeline is instantiated with a dataset so we can get the previews.

+__Note:__ don't pay attention to the skrub imports for now; anything we decide to put in the public API will be importable directly from `skrub`.

 ```
 >>> from skrub._pipe import Pipe, choose